All Episodes

 Nobody wants to talk about the Islamic uprising in Texas.

-Like this doesn't bother anybody.
+Like, this doesn't bother anybody?

-But there's a difference between, you know, coming in, assimilating, but having respect for your own culture and coming in and taking over, creating your own government, uh, militarizing your own area, policing your own area.
+But there's a difference between, you know, coming in, assimilating, but having respect for your own culture and coming in and taking over, creating your own government, militarizing your own area, policing your own area.

 I mean, my God, we got Sharia law cops in Brooklyn.

-You telling me I'm going to drive through Brooklyn and some Sharia law cop's going to try and pull me over.
+You telling me I'm going to drive through Brooklyn and some Sharia law cop's going to try and pull me over?

 Oh, let me tell you something.